 As part of this process, the IRB requires documentation of informed consent by use of a written consent form approved by the IRB and signed and dated by the subject or the subject's legally authorized representative, unless an alternative method for obtaining informed consent is approved by the IRB (as below).
-For the purposes of this policy, written, or in writing, refers to writing on a tangible medium (e.g., paper) or in an electronic format.
 (Note: Obtaining assent and parental permission for research involving children/minors is discussed separately in IC 703, "Assent and Parental/Guardian Permission").